I Learned To Love Food Again

 I have owned and managed three small businesses, finding skills and resources within myself that I did not even know existed!

 Sport has been a big part of my life.
 I went back to playing tennis again, after being coached and playing at school but then letting it go.
 I have been an active member of my local tennis club and served on the committee in one capacity or another for years.
 I still play pennants twice a week.
 I discovered weight resistance training in my forties and this has become a passion for me.
 I LOVE being strong and showing off my muscles.

 I am actually STILL thankful that every day I can eat three meals, have a treat after dinner, enjoy a glass of wine on the weekend and never feel guilty about it.
 Yes, I do eat well though.
 Eating healthily and having a sound knowledge of food and what I am consuming is important to me.
 In my fifties I feel that I am in the best shape of my life and am fit, strong and healthy.

 So in essence what I want to say is that it IS possible to recover from an eating disorder.
 That it IS possible to go on and live a full, productive, healthy life.
 I am proof of this.

-Help is readily available.
+Help is readily available at Helpingminds.
 Seek that help, accept it and believe that there will be better days ahead.

 Above all: be kind to yourself!